-At the moment, the WordPress Core team at Yoast is made up of five full-time employees.
-But despite what our team name may suggest, WordPress Core is not the only thing we work on.
+At the moment, the WordPress core team at Yoast is made up of four full-time employees.
+But despite what our team name may suggest, WordPress core is not the only thing we work on.
 We have a variety of skills and interests that spans multiple teams in the so-called Make universe, which has eighteen different teams right now.
 In this blog post, I’ll tell you more about our team and what we focus on in our work.

 Let’s meet the team

-Aristeides Stathopoulos hails from Athens, Greece.
+Aristeidis Stathopoulos hails from Corinth, Greece.
 He is a full-stack engineer, with over 2 decades of experience in the web industry.
 Ari has years of experience as a theme developer and has a strong passion for sustainability.
-To illustrate: Ari told me he grows his own vegetables and when Greece went into lockdown he decided to make his own wooden eyeglasses.
+He is the team lead of this amazing group of WordPress contributors.

-Ari spends most of his days on GitHub, where he contributes to Gutenberg and Full Site Editing.
-In addition, he helps out the WordPress Themes team, where he is also one of the representatives.
+Ari spends most of his days on GitHub, where he contributes to Gutenberg and Full Site Editing, as well as WordPress Core.

 Carolina Nymark, or poena as she is known across the project, joined us from Sweden on January 1st, 2021.
 Before that, she collaborated with us for three months as a sponsored volunteer and led the development of the new default theme, Twenty Twenty-One.
 Since we were having such a great time working together, we decided to make it official and ask her to join our team.